elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-did-the-role-of-women-in-food-collection-impact-hunting-and-gathering-societies.md

 url: /learn/education-studies/questions/how-did-the-role-of-women-in-food-collection-impact-hunting-and-gathering-societies
 score: -1.0
 related_article1:
-    id: 170036
+    id: 170044
-    title: What is the importance of footnotes and references in academic writing?
+    title: >-
+        What defines the Paleolithic era, and what were the key characteristics of tool technology during this time?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-importance-of-footnotes-and-references-in-academic-writing
+    url: /learn/education-studies/questions/what-defines-the-paleolithic-era-and-what-were-the-key-characteristics-of-tool-technology-during-this-time
 related_article2:
+    id: 170045
+    title: >-
+        How did gender roles and leadership manifest in Paleolithic societies?
+    subject: Education Studies
+    url: /learn/education-studies/questions/how-did-gender-roles-and-leadership-manifest-in-paleolithic-societies
+related_article3:
     id: 170053
+    title: >-
-    title: What were the environmental impacts of resource use in ancient societies, and how do they compare to modern practices?
+        What were the environmental impacts of resource use in ancient societies, and how do they compare to modern practices?
     subject: Education Studies
     url: /learn/education-studies/questions/what-were-the-environmental-impacts-of-resource-use-in-ancient-societies-and-how-do-they-compare-to-modern-practices
-related_article3:
-    id: 170040
-    title: What is the difference between quoting and paraphrasing when engaging with primary source documents?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-difference-between-quoting-and-paraphrasing-when-engaging-with-primary-source-documents
 related_article4:
-    id: 170053
+    id: 170051
-    title: What were the environmental impacts of resource use in ancient societies, and how do they compare to modern practices?
+    title: >-
+        What contributions did women make to food production and child-rearing in ancient societies?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-were-the-environmental-impacts-of-resource-use-in-ancient-societies-and-how-do-they-compare-to-modern-practices
+    url: /learn/education-studies/questions/what-contributions-did-women-make-to-food-production-and-childrearing-in-ancient-societies
 related_article5:
-    id: 170052
+    id: 170041
-    title: How did the evolution of tool technology impact daily life and societal development in ancient times?
+    title: >-
+        How does Voice Thread technology enhance student engagement and facilitate discussion in class?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-the-evolution-of-tool-technology-impact-daily-life-and-societal-development-in-ancient-times
+    url: /learn/education-studies/questions/how-does-voice-thread-technology-enhance-student-engagement-and-facilitate-discussion-in-class
 ---

 &nbsp;